• Skip to main content

 Adjusting the Icing to be Thicker or Thinner

-If it takes longer than 12 seconds to reincorporate, you can thin it out with a little water or more lemon juice.
+If it takes longer than 12 seconds to reincorporate, you can make a thinner icing by adding a little water or more lemon juice.
 Add ½ teaspoon at a time, mixing and testing in between each addition.

-If it re-incorporates quicker than 12 seconds, you will have to add a little more powdered sugar to thicken it up.
+If it re-incorporates quicker than 12 seconds, you can make a thicker icing by adding a little more powdered sugar to thicken it up.
 Add 2 tablespoons at a time, mixing and testing in between each addition.

-If you want stiffer icing for a more solid outline icing or special designs, make the icing thicker and give it 15 seconds to disappear back into the icing bowl.
+If you want stiffer icing for a more solid outline icing, special designs, or very intricate details, make the icing thicker and give it 15 seconds to disappear back into the icing bowl.

 Don't make your icing too runny or it will be messy, it will seep into your cookies and make them soggy, it will also bleed into other colours (if you're using them), and it will take extra long to dry.